About Fred Richards & Strategic Investing

 For almost 50 years, Mr. Richards has been a successful investor.
 He was trained as a fundamental security analyst and trader at 40 Wall Street during the 1960's.
 Listed in "Who's Who in the World" since 1965 and many other reference sources, his insights and observations on domestic and world economic affairs were first published in 1972 in the monthly ‘Tis Only My Opinion!” newsletter.

 The KISS & SF methodology uses updated financial analysis and risk management techniques which originated with Mr. Richards' pioneering work during his Wall Street career.
 Investing in profitable, growing companies in expanding markets with institutional support was the foundation.
-Since 1952, he has had a relationship with William J. O'Neil, the developer of The CAN SLIM® Investment System.
-The Strategic Investing methodology incorporates many CAN SLIM® principles as well as the Investor's Business Daily® (IBD®) stock screening and rating systems.
-In 1992, building upon the IBD ratings, Mr. Richards began extensively researching and back-testing additional computer-based tools for stock market investing.
+The Strategic Investing methodology incorporates many investment strategies.
+In 1992, Mr. Richards began extensively researching and back-testing computer-based tools for stock market investing.
 After four years of testing, the Strategic Investing filters were deployed on live portfolios, using some of Mr. Richards' personal funds.

 By 1998, so many people were asking Mr. Richards for personal advice on their IRA, 401(k) and other investments that he began presenting seminars to help individuals understand investment alternatives other than mutual funds.
 Mr. Richards is not a licensed investment adviser and cannot give personal advice, or manage money for others.